decent-im/prosody-modules/mod_export_skeletons/README.md

 ## Options

-`--archive=archive`
+`--store=archive`
-:   For overriding the store name, e.g. for compat with "archive2" or
+:   For overriding the store name, e.g. for compat with `archive2` or
     querying MUC archives with `muc_log`

 `--start=timestamp`